Brand Names: Spravato

 What is the most important information I should know about esketamine (Spravato)?

-What should I discuss with my healthcare provider before using esketamine (Spravato)?
+What should I discuss with my healthcare provider before receiving esketamine (Spravato)?

-You should not use this medicine if you are allergic to esketamine or ketamine, or if you have:
+You should not be treated with medicine if you are allergic to esketamine or ketamine, or if you have:

 - a blood vessel disorder affecting your brain, chest, stomach, heart, or arms and legs;